Dolores Erickson: Early life and modeling

 With two fellow Seafair Princesses, future actresses Dorothy Provine and Dyan Cannon, Erickson visited San Francisco, where she found work for Macy's department store, earning $600 weekly at age 19.
 She left the University of Washington to pursue a modeling career, signing with the Ford Modeling Agency in New York City.
 Erickson did photo shoots for fashion layouts and for cosmetics companies such as Max Factor, and appeared on 13 or 18 album covers for artists such as the Kingston Trio (Sold Out), Cy Coleman (Piano Witchcraft), Nat King Cole (Wild Is Love), and The Sandpipers (Guantanamera).

 The modeling led in early 1960 to Paramount Pictures signing her as a contract player.
-The studio later traded her to Warner Bros.
+Her contract was later traded to Warner Bros.
 She was scheduled to appear in the film The Pleasure of His Company and did have roles in Love in a Goldfish Bowl and Jerry Lewis' The Ladies Man.
 She also appeared in episodes of the TV detective shows Surfside 6 and 77 Sunset Strip and the comedy-drama Father Knows Best.